Symposium: all day, Friday, June 15th to Sunday, June 17th, 2018, inclusive

 - the interaction of political protest, counterculture, and the avant garde circa 1968

 - the effects of 1968 on various professional and academic fields

 - how 1968 has shaped, and was shaped by, identity politics, from civil rights and feminism to LGBTQ equality

 - the relationship between 1968 and neoliberalism, neoconservatism, the alt right and far right

 - the influence of 1968 on the Occupy movement, Black Lives Matter, or other recent leftist movements

 This is by no means an exhaustive list of topics that will be addressed, but an indication of the wide-ranging discussion and debate we hope the symposium will generate.

 The symposium will be open to undergraduate and postgraduate students, academics, other researchers and the general public.
 Registration in advance will be required.
-Registration for the symposium will open online in February 2018.
+Registration for the symposium will open online in late April 2018.

 Organizing committee: Mark Shiel (convener), Patrick Ffrench, Paolo Gerbaudo, Sharon Gewirtz, Alex Loftus, David Treece; with thanks to the King’s Together Fund